Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Here’s a neat feature to look out for: a fixed handlebar.
 It’s perfect for days when you want to focus on your legs or if you’re undergoing physical therapy.
 Many of these fixed bars also come with built-in heart rate sensors.
 Even budget-friendly models like the Exerpeutic 1000XL offer this feature, which is handy for monitoring your workout intensity.

 And yes, the little extras matter, too.
-Think of built-in fans for sweating, spots to hold your water bottle or phone, and maybe even a speaker system to keep you motivated.
+Consider built-in fans for cooling, designated areas to store your water bottle or phone, and perhaps even a speaker system to keep you motivated.
 Most of these bells and whistles are built into the console, making everything easy to reach while striding away.

 Remember, the most expensive elliptical isn’t always the most comfortable.
 You must find one that fits your body and workout style like a glove.